Thaddeus Stevens: First tenure in Congress

-Know-Nothing and Republican
+Know-Nothing and Republican Parties

 Out of office, Stevens concentrated on the practice of law in Lancaster, remaining one of the leading attorneys in the state.
 He stayed active in politics, and in 1854, to gain more votes for the anti-slavery movement, he joined the nativist Know Nothing Party.
 The members were pledged not to speak of party deliberations (thus, they knew nothing), and Stevens was attacked for his membership in a group with similar secrecy rules as the Masons.
 In 1855, Stevens joined the new Republican Party.
 Other former Whigs who were anti-slavery joined as well, including William H. Seward of New York, Charles Sumner of Massachusetts, and Abraham Lincoln of Illinois.

 Stevens was a delegate to the 1856 Republican National Convention, where he supported Justice McLean, as he had in 1832.
 However, the convention nominated John C. Frémont, whom Stevens actively supported in the race against his fellow Lancastrian, the Democratic candidate James Buchanan.
 Nonetheless, Pennsylvania helped elect Buchanan.
 Stevens returned to the practice of law, but in 1858, with the President and his party unpopular and the nation torn by such controversies as the Dred Scott decision, Stevens saw an opportunity to return to Congress.
 As the Republican nominee, he was easily elected.
 Democratic papers were appalled.
 One banner headline read, "Niggerism Triumphant."